meaviral17/To-do-app/README.md

-## A Simple To Do Web App using just JavaScript.
+## A Simple To Do Web App created by Aviral Srivastava using JavaScript.
 As a student I wish to learn more so please feel free to fork, and optimize, add features.